-Because all these communities are part of one major metropolitan area, you may base your travel in any of these cities.
-Your travel time will not exceed more than 30-45 minutes, in many cases much less.
-The times indicated below are based on drive time from the Central Phoenix area.
+Tip: Because all these communities are part of one major metropolitan area, you may base your travel in any of these cities.

-Day 1: Explore Phoenix’s Native culture, avant-garde art and award-winning pizza.
+Day 1: Explore Phoenix’s avant-garde art and award-winning pizza.

 Day 2: Mix famed architecture with unforgettable shopping in Scottsdale.

-Day 3: Head to Tempe for art and architecture at ASU – and plenty of diversions on Mill Ave.
+Day 3: Continue to Tempe for more art and architecture at ASU – and plenty of diversions on Mill Ave.

-Go to the middle of it all in Tempe (:20).
-In the morning, take a tour of Gammage Auditorium (call for reservations).
+- Tempe: the middle of it all.
+Start your day with a tour of ASU Gammage (call for reservations).
 This structure, built by Frank Lloyd Wright, resembles a tiered birthday cake and was originally intended to be the royal opera house in Baghdad.
-The Arizona State University campus is the proud home of this beautiful venue, which hosts world-class concerts and Broadway musicals.
+(Spoiler: It didn't quite make it.)
+Arizona State University now owns the beautiful venue, which hosts world-class concerts and Broadway musicals.

 Day 4: Experience Chandler’s past – from ostrich farms to a classic golf resort.

-Spend the day in Chandler (:30), where ostrich ranching was once a prominent part of life.
+- Spend the day in Chandler, where ostrich ranching was once a prominent part of life.
 The city still celebrates its history at the annual Ostrich Festival in March, a must-see event.
-Along the way, visit the Zelma Basha Salmeri Gallery of Western American and Native American Art.
-Next go for a walking tour of Historic Downtown Chandler (self-guided) where you will discover a variety of museums, galleries and historical sites.

 Day 5: Head to the Superstition Mountains, then explore Mesa.

-Your day will be complete when you visit the Arizona Museum of Natural History.
-Here you will learn about the Indian culture and natural history of the valley from the old west to the space age and from the dinosaurs to the conquistadors.
+- Complete your day with a visit to the Arizona Museum of Natural History.
+Learn about American Indian culture and the natural history of the valley from the old west to the space age and from the dinosaurs to the conquistadors.